 We're looking for the best electronics students to join us for 6-12 month industrial placements at our offices in Warwick.
-You'll be contributing to our projects from the outset, working as part of the DCA team in areas such as requirements definition, feasibility studies and testing, hardware design, prototyping and debugging or system integration with other disciplines.
+We can offer you the opportunity to get involved in our projects from the outset, working as part of the DCA team in areas such as requirements definition, feasibility studies and testing, hardware design, prototyping and debugging, or system integration with other disciplines.

-We work on board‑level design of systems including analogue and digital electronics, with the additional challenges that come from multidisciplinary electromechanical projects, tight space envelopes, low-power design or tightly regulated fields such as medical device development.
-We'd expect to involve you in a number of projects during your time here.
+We work on board‑level design of systems including analogue and digital electronics, with the additional challenges that come from multidisciplinary electromechanical projects, tight space envelopes, low-power design, or tightly regulated fields such as medical device development.
+You can expect to gain experience working on a number of projects during your time here.

 A placement here will complement your studies and give you the advantage that comes with hands-on experience on real commercial projects.
 Because our projects are so varied and we only employ the best engineers, you'll get a great range of exposure to different aspects of electronics design engineering and you'll learn a lot along the way.
 We regularly sponsor the best of our placement students and many have joined DCA on graduation.

 There's a vibrant atmosphere at DCA in which you'll quickly be made to feel part of the team.
 There are many company events and informal social activities going on, so you will certainly have some fun during your time with us, in and out of the office!

 - A proactive, enthusiastic, and self-motivated attitude, with the ability to work individually and as part of a team.